(Regularly updated with information)

 Not much is known about it online apart from the fact the Café achieved immortality by being in the opening seconds of a Big M ad, it is said that the Blue Sea was chosen by producers due to it being relatively free of ads of various brands.

-The building was later demolished and a new one built in its place with the Black Cat Café now in the spot where the Blue Seas was.
+The building was later demolished and a new one built in its place with the Black Cat Café now in the spot where the Blue Sea was.

-The ads announcing that Mr Donovan opened the Tarilta ran at least between 1916 and 1918.
+The ads announcing that Mr. Donovan opened the Tarilta and ran it at least between 1916 and 1918.

 Black Cat Café